Tamoziit/DEBUG-ONDC-KiranaStore-Onboarding/README.md

 ## Bandhan Kirana

-_Bandhan Kirana proposes to simplify anddecentralize the onboarding process for Kiranastores through a self-onboarding platform._
+_Bandhan Kirana proposes to simplify and decentralize the onboarding process for Kiranastores through a self-onboarding platform._

 # Application Walkthrough